Learning with Free Object Segments for Long-Tailed Instance Segmentation: Approach

-While the post-processing step has greatly improved the binary masks to look more like true masks of objects, they may occasionally miss the target objects (\ie, the objects of the image labels) or include background pixels.
+While the post-processing step has greatly improved the binary masks and made them look more like the true object masks, they may occasionally miss the target objects (\ie, the objects of the image labels) or include background pixels.
 This is not surprising: we apply image co-segmentation class-by-class to only explore the within-class similarity.
 Some co-occurring objects (\eg, persons for unicycles) thus may be miss-identified as the target objects; some target objects that are too small may be dominated by other objects.

 At first glance, this seems to paint a grim picture.
-However, as mentioned in \autoref{s_intro}, our ultimate goal is to \emph{obtain a set of high-quality instance segments from object-centric images, not to segment all the the object-centric images well}.
+However, as mentioned in \autoref{s_intro}, our ultimate goal is to \emph{obtain a set of high-quality instance segments from object-centric images, not to segment all the object-centric images well}.
 Therefore, in the second stage, we develop a novel approach to rank the object segments for each class.
 Specifically, we aim to select images whose masks truly cover the target objects and are as tight as possible to them.

 \mypara{Ranking by learning a classifier.} Given an object segment obtained from co-segmentation, how can we determine if the segment truly covers the target object?
-Here, we take one intuition: \emph{if a segment covers the target object, then by removing it from the image, an image classifier\footnote{We have image labels for object-centric images and thus we can train an image classifier upon them.} will unlikely classify the manipulated image correctly.} This idea has indeed been used in~\cite{zhang2021simple} to discover pseudo bounding boxes given only image labels.
+Here, we take one intuition: \emph{if a segment covers the target object, then by removing it from the image, an image classifier\footnote{We have image labels for object-centric images, and thus we can train an image classifier upon them.} will unlikely classify the manipulated image correctly.} This idea has indeed been used in~\cite{zhang2021simple} to discover pseudo bounding boxes given only image labels.
 More specifically, the authors developed ``localization by region removal (LORE)'', which sequentially removes bounding box regions from an image till the image classifier fails to predict the right class.
 Those removed bounding boxes are then treated as pseudo bounding boxes for the target object class.

 We thus adopt the idea of LORE to rank our object segments.
-But instead of removing the segments and checking the classifier's failure, we directly compare our object segments to the bounding boxes selected by LORE. \emph{In essence, if the LORE boxes and our segments are highly overlapped, then the segments are considered high-quality.}
+But instead of removing the discovered segments and checking the classifier's failure, we directly compare our object segments to the bounding boxes selected by LORE. \emph{In essence, if the LORE boxes and our segments are highly overlapped, then the segments are considered high-quality.}